008aditi/Stopwatch-/README.md

 It has three buttons with below features:

 1)Start timer:
-  -> On click of start button, start the timer
-  -> If timer is 0 start from beginning else start from wherever last stopped
+  -> On click of start button, start the timer.
+If timer is 0 start from beginning else start from wherever last stopped

 2)Stop timer
   -> Stop timer once clicked on the stop button